 - Several projects in the area of Digital Transformation and Digital Literacy as well as support in the organization of the ITMC Conference at the Faculty of Computer Science with approx. 150 participants.

-- Many smaller projects, mainly with companies and research institutions from the Hamburg region.
+- Many smaller projects, mainly with companies and research institutions from the Hamburg region, but also internationally.

 - Participation in a working group of the founding initiatives of all Hamburg Universities as well as cooperation with ahoi.digital, ARIC, and Hamburg Innovation.